JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 The [natbib](https://mirrors.rit.edu/CTAN/macros/latex/contrib/natbib/natnotes.pdf) commands `@citealt`, `@citealp`, and `@citenum` commands are also recognized.
 They are not supported by any of the built-in style, but  may be handled by [custom styles](@ref customization).

-See the [Citation Style Gallery](@ref) for examples for all the possible combinations.
+See the [Citation Style Gallery](@ref gallery) for examples of all the possible combinations.

 ### Citations in docstrings